 Three of my favorite walking tour companies not to be missed are:

 Get Your Guide also has a ton of walking tours (as well as food and museum tours) available too.
 There’s something for every interest and budget!

 And for way more suggestions, check out my favorite NYC walking tours.

 Though the line for the ferry from Battery Park is long, if you get there early, you can avoid most of it.
 (Come late and you’ll have to wait a few hours.)
 The Statue of Liberty is spectacular to see up close (she’s as big as you imagine), but the real highlight of this combo is Ellis Island.
 This is where you can learn about the immigrant experience and get a sense of the people who helped build NYC (you’ll even find my family’s name inscribed on the wall).
 There’s such a great sense of history there that you can’t help but be impressed.

 Tip: If the line’s too long and you don’t want to wait, take the free Staten Island ferry for photos of the statue and harbor instead.
-You won’t get up close but it’s faster and cheaper
+You won’t get up close but it’s faster and cheaper.

 Explore Battery Park

 Located on the southern tip of Manhattan, this park is where the Dutch built Fort Amsterdam in 1625 to defend their settlement.
-The British took the area over in 1664 and, eventually, renamed it Fort George.
+The British took the area over in 1664 and, eventually renamed it Fort George.
 While the fort was mostly destroyed during the American Revolution, the battery was expanded after the war’s end.
-You can wander around the fort and then stroll through the surrounding park and take in the beautiful waterfront views of the harbor, the Statue of Liberty, and Ellis Island.
+You can wander around the fort and then stroll through the surrounding park to take in the beautiful waterfront views of the harbor, the Statue of Liberty, and Ellis Island.

 Visit Wall Street